 Get the Standard

-The TRUST-AI Open™ standard is the world’s first Creative Commons-based framework for Responsible AI that assesses both organisational behaviours and system design.
+The TRUST-AI Open™ standard is the Responsible AI Standard that assesses both organisational behaviours and system design.
 It’s open, actionable, and ready to implement.

 Designed for real-world AI teams, TRUST-AI Open™ includes five core domains: Alignment, Data, Implementation, Impact, and Adaptation.
 It bridges the gap between ethical intent and operational practice, helping teams move from principles to measurable progress.

-The TRUST-AI Open™ Standard will be released publicly on July 1, 2025.
-You can sign up to receive it via e-mail when it becomes available.
+The TRUST-AI Open™ Standard will be released publicly in July 2025.
+Sign up to be notified when it becomes available for purchase.

 What makes TRUST-AI Open™ different?